Harvest Moon DS: Grand Bazaar

 Harvest Moon DS: Grand Bazaar, known in Japan as Bokujō Monogatari: Yōkoso!
 Kaze no Bazaar e (牧場物語　ようこそ！風のバザールへ, Bokujō Monogatari: Yōkoso!
 Kaze no Bazāru e), is a simulation role-playing video game released on December 18, 2008 by Marvelous Interactive in Japan, and released on August 24, 2010 by Natsume Inc. in North America.
 It was released in Europe on September 30, 2011 by Rising Star Games.
 The game is the nineteenth game in the Story of Seasons series and the fifth game in the series for the Nintendo DS.

 On March 27, 2025, a remake of the game under the title of Story of Seasons: Grand Bazaar was announced via a Nintendo Direct presentation and released on the Nintendo Switch, Nintendo Switch 2, and Microsoft Windows on August 27, 2025.
+The remake was released for PlayStation 5 and Xbox Series X/S on May 28, 2026.

 Plot

 Zephyr Town's bazaar was once the most famous in the world, featuring customers and peddlers from all over the world.
 However, the bazaar has fallen into despair after some tragic events.
 The player (male is by default named Hansel and female is by default named Gretel) is tasked to bring prosperity back to Zephyr Town by setting their bazaar and expand it.
 Once this goal is reached, the town receives a large crowd of customers and the story ends.